primer/css/docs/content/components/select-menu.md

 ## Divider

-The Select Menu's list can be divided into multiple parts by adding a `.SelectMenu-divider`.
+The select menu's list can be divided into multiple parts by adding a `.SelectMenu-divider`.

 ```html live
 <details class="details-reset details-overlay" open>